-Action Levels means hydrogeologic conditions set in conjunction with the Applicant and Town of Denmark Technical Agent using the Applicant's monitoring data, measurements, and observation from Monitoring Wells, stream gauges and lake and pond gauges which indicate an Adverse Effect from Extraction of Water from the Aquifer is imminent, or existing.
+Action Levels are hydrogeologic conditions set in conjunction with the applicant and Town of Denmark Technical Agent using the applicant's monitoring data, measurements, and observation from monitoring wells, stream gauges and lake and pond gauges which indicate an adverse effect, as previously defined, from extraction of water from the aquifer is imminent, or existing.
 Action levels are triggers for notifications and corrective measures that are approved by the Select Board.

-Adverse Effect means a change in Water level, Water quality, or biota of an Aquifer, Surface Water, spring, and/or private Water supply within the Zone of Contribution of an Applicant's/Permittee's Water Extraction Wells/Boreholes that if continued will pose a significant risk of long term harm to aquatic and semi-aquatic organisms, loss of use of the Surface Water or Groundwater resource by residents of Denmark and/or prevention of long-term sustainability of Groundwater Extraction at certain levels at certain times of the year.
+Adverse Effect is a change in water level, water quality, or biota of an aquifer, surface water, spring, and/or private water supply within the Zone of Contribution of an applicant's/permittee's water extraction wells/boreholes that if continued will pose a significant risk of long term harm to aquatic and semi-aquatic organisms, loss of use of the surface water or groundwater resource by residents of Denmark and/or prevention of long-term sustainability of groundwater extraction at certain levels at certain times of the year.